 - Providing information about the diagnostic condition and prognosis

-- Allow appropriate genetic counseling for recurrence risk (and risk for other family members)
+- Allow appropriate genetic counselling for recurrence risk (and risk for other family members)

 - Limiting further testing